 When taking minerals, it is recommended to take a colloidal or liquid form.
 With liquid supplements, vitamins and minerals are already dissolved and thus immediately bioavailable.

 Capsules and tablets may not get digested and used by the body; the molecules are too big.
 My favorite whole food mineral supplement is called Body Balance.
 It has 9 different seaweeds and aloe vera.
 I have been taking this for about four years now, daily.
 I have heard from a lot of women who have been taking this supplement before pregnancy, during, and after, with great results.
 It tastes good and is quickly absorbed.

 Recommended dosage and usage

-When starting to use Body Balance it is best to saturate your body with the minerals to get back to health as soon as possible.
-Body Balance is a whole food so you can’t take too much, but for the first month it is recommended to take 4oz. a day ( I still take this amount) and than the second month forward take 2oz. every day.
+When starting to use Body Balance, it is best to saturate your body with the minerals to get back to health as soon as possible.
+Body Balance is a whole food so you can’t take too much, but for the first month, it is recommended to take 4oz. a day (I still take this amount) and then the second month forward, take 2oz. every day.
 You can use this as a liquid in your fertility smoothie or just take it straight.

 Good for sperm too!

 Men should be taking in minerals also.
 Zinc is a mineral that is one of the most important for sperm health, mobility, and life force.

 - Body Balance Liquid. (n.d.).
 Retrieved from: http://lifeforce.net/daily-wellness/body-balance-liquid/

 - Rodriguez , H., C.H., C.M.T. (n.d.).
 The Natural Fertility Diet: How to Eat for Optimal Fertility.
 Retrieved from: http://natural-fertility-info.com/fertility-diet